GitLars0/Dat-540-Prosjekt/code_walkthrough_manuscript.md

 **Notebook 05: Interpretation & Reporting**

-Notebook 05 focuses on interpreting the final model and reporting results.
-We analyze feature importances, visualize evaluation metrics, and summarize the findings.
-This notebook provides narrative context and clinical relevance, ensuring the results are understandable and actionable for stakeholders.
+In Notebook 05, we focus on interpreting the final model and communicating results.
+We load the best model and its selection metrics, then evaluate its performance on the test set using a full suite of metrics: accuracy, precision, recall, specificity, F1-score, and ROC-AUC.
+We extract and visualize model-specific feature importances or coefficients, and perform permutation importance analysis to identify the most predictive features in a model-agnostic way.
+The notebook includes clear visualizations such as bar charts and ROC curves, and provides a detailed narrative summary of the results, including clinical relevance and implications.
+We also save the final model for deployment and ensure all findings are presented in a format suitable for stakeholders and future use.
+This notebook bridges the gap between technical results and practical, clinical interpretation.

 **Interpreting Outputs**